 This rare, possibly original Transport Yellow Jeep (see original paint showing, 150K JPEG) is Mark's second CJ-3B in Palmer, Alaska.
 He says, "Without CJ3B.info I would have been lost in trying to identify this 3B I acquired several years ago.
 It had no firewall tag, no title, no old license plate or anything else to help identify its place in history.
-It came with no engine, trans, or transfer case, and the original motor mounts and grille shroud had been hacked out.
-Whoever started the re-power job they had planned for it, never completed the task, but all in all it looked like a candidate for restoration as it is not too far altered to go back to original.
+It came with no engine, and the motor mounts and grille shroud had been hacked out.
+Whoever started the re-power job they had planned for it, never completed the task, but all in all it looked like a candidate for restoration.
 The right rear corner where the spare carrier goes has some issues, but the rest of the floor boards are pretty solid for Alaska.
-I believe this is because of the Koenig full hard top that is on it.
+I believe this is because of the Koenig full hard top (130K JPEG) that was on it.

 Recently I had a little time, and had been thinking of it a little more partly because I have finally located another original power train and the rest of what is missing to start the restoration.
 I then started digging on CJ3B.info to figure out what year it was, to stay with everything original.
 I was confused at first as it appeared to be a 1956 to me partly because it was originally yellow and I thought it was Arena Yellow.
 Then it finally came to me that it was too dark and had to be Transport Yellow, and I found the serial number 22870 stamped on the frame just ahead of the passenger side cab mount.
 I am convinced now it is a 1955 model year CJ-3B, VIN 57348 22870 and I have no doubt about it being Transport Yellow originally."